Biological Chemistry, Chemical Biology, Biochemistry, Physical Chemistry

 • Postdoctoral associate with Prof. Watt Webb at Cornell University (2001 – 2005)

-• PhD from Max Planck Institute for Polymer Research and Johannes Gutenberg University of Mainz (2001)
+• PhD from Max Planck Institute and Johannes Gutenberg University of Mainz (2001)

 • Diploma in Chemistry from the University of Clausthal, Germany (1998)